abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 ```

 ### More on Entity
 Entity is nothing but projection (subset columns) from the actual table.
 If our _@Entity_ class name is same as table's then no need of _@Table_ annotation, same goes for _@Column_ too.

+An _@Entity_ class must have:
-Also an _@Entity_ class will always need an _@Id_ field to be present inside it and a no-args constructor.
+- an _@Id_ field present in it
+- a no-args constructor
+- getters and setters so that JPA can perform read and write to fields

 We need not have all the columns in _@Entity_.
 Only those which are available will be fetched, created, or updated just like a normal DTO.
 Others will be empty or error based on not empty validations.